tylimbach/RubiksCubeAI/README.md

 # Rubiks Cube AI
+>I am in the process of porting to C# and expanding the functionality of the application.
+>
+>The PythonApp directory contains the original, fully functional Python version discussed in this README.
+The Python version can currently be found under my releases as well.
+>
+>The C#App directory contains the C# code being developed for the new version.
+Among other features, the C# version adds support for NxN cubes.
+This will be moved to it's own repository soon.

 A terminal menu application that simulates a 3x3 rubik's cube written in Python.
 It supports multiple operations.

 - Creation of a solved 3x3 cube